It Must Have Been Love: Critical reception

-Bill Coleman from Billboard described the song as a "rhythmic ballad".
+Bill Coleman from Billboard magazine described the song as a "rhythmic ballad".
 Dave Sholin from the Gavin Report wrote: "Per and Marie are on target again.
 Per Gessle continues to demonstrate his uncanny ability to compose exceptional pop melodies and Marie Fredriksson makes the words and music jump through the speakers.
 Though timed to coincide with the release of the Julia Roberts/Richard Gere film Pretty Woman, this tune from the soundtrack could easily stand on its own.
 Interest in the movie only gives it that much more of a boost".
 Dave Simpson from The Guardian said the song is a "masterpiece of pain".
 He added that "Fredriksson's genius is in delivering the title line clean and stoic, rather than with tortured vibrato, to show that she's resigned to her fate.
 But with the jarringly urgent upward key change in the middle eight, the pain floods in again, and she's back to square one".

 A reviewer from Liverpool Echo wrote: "It's a ballad, it's big in America, but it's not as heavy-handed as the usual US success.
 Funnily enough, there even seems to be a bit of an ABBA influence in there".
 Refinery29 included it at number 39 on their list of The Saddest Breakup Songs of All Time, saying the track "represents the perfect ratio of schlock to sentiment.
 In someone like Celine Dion's hands, this would have been a complete disaster, but the Swedish duo gaze off to 'where the water flows' and 'where the wind blows' without sounding like '90s Disney characters".
 Brendon Veevers from Renowned for Sound noted the song as a "timeless power ballad that has aged like a fine wine".